-Game Design schools, on the other hand, are not quite as dominant.
-As the industry continues to grow, and demand for a game design education continues to rise, more schools will likely catch on.
+Game development schools, on the other hand, are not quite as dominant.
+As the industry continues to grow, and demand for game design education continues to rise, more schools will likely catch on.
 Until then, you’ll have at least four powerhouse education options to choose from in Canada.

 - Degree in 3D Modeling, Animation Art & Design